Pa Maretu Ariki

 Pa Maretu Ariki (1848 – 1906) was a sovereign of the Cook Islands.
 He was the ariki of the Pa dynasty, one of the two chiefdoms of the Takitumu tribe on the island of Rarotonga.

 Early life

-Pa Maretu was originally born at Aitutaki on the 15th of December 1848, his father being Mataka, a Rarotongan native, and his mother Maria, a native of Aitutaki.
+Pa Maretu was originally born at Aitutaki on 15 December 1848, his father being Mataka, a Rarotongan native, and his mother Maria, a native of Aitutaki.
 Shortly after his birth he was brought to Rarotonga, where he was adopted by Pa Upoko (also known as Mere Pa or Mary Pa) the daughter of Pa Te Pou Ariki and her husband Obura, who was the son of Maretu I (1802–1880), one of the first Christian converts in 1823.
 He was educated by Congregationalist European missionaries and taught native lore by the missionary Maretu.

 Reign

 Pa Maretu succeeded his adoptive mother Pa Upoko in 1895.
 He was appointed native missionary of Ngatangiia, and remained so until his death.
 He married at an early age to Pati More, a woman of high rank, but they had no children.
 In 1901 he visited New Zealand, accompanying Lieutenant colonel Walter Edward Gudgeon to welcome the Duke and Duchess of York to the colony.
 He was a member of the Federal Council of the Cook Islands and of the Rarotonga Council.
 He was also a native judge of the High Court and of the Land Titles Court, and took a great interest in the government of the islands.
 He was always of great assistance to Walter Edward Gudgeon in settling native disputes, and things in general, as he was able to view things from a European and native standpoint.